-Relay attacks.
-This kind of attack targets the RKE, where an attacker relays the communications between the car and its key fob.
+a) Relay attacks: This kind of attack targets the RKE, where an attacker relays the communications between the car and its key fob.
 The attack exploits the periodical LF beacon signal the car sends to detect if the key fob is in close range.
 The attacker captures and relays it, using an antenna, to the relatively far key fob, which is most likely in the car owner's pocket.
-The key fob is activated by the relayed signal and sends an "open" Ultra High Frequency (UHF) signal to open the car.
+The key fob is activated by the relayed signal and sends an "open" ultrahigh frequency (UHF) signal to open the car.
 Once the car is opened, the same attack is repeated from inside the car to start it.
 The attack was implemented successfully on ten different cars from eight manufacturers.
-In addition, it evades cryptographic measures because it targets communications at the physical layer [48].
-This kind of attack is also called Man-in-the-Middle (MITM) or "two-thief" attacks [160].
-In addition, Garcia et al. [50] presented a attack on the RKE system used in many cars.
-The attack relies on exploiting the simple cryptographic algorithms and inadequate key management in order to clone a car's key resulting in an unauthorized access to the car. key

-ABS Spoofing.
-Shoukry et al. [141] showed a physical attack on the ABS wheel speed sensor.
+In addition, it evades cryptographic measures because it targets communications at the physical layer [52].
+This kind of attack is also called MITM or "two-thief" attacks [166].
+In addition, Garcia et al. [54] presented an attack on the RKE system used in many cars.
+The attack relies on exploiting the simple cryptographic algorithms and inadequate key management in order to clone a car's key resulting in an unauthorized access to the car. key b) ABS Spoofing: Shoukry et al. [147] showed a physical attack on the ABS wheel speed sensor.
 The sensor measures the speed of a wheel using a magnetic field the gets induced by the iron tone wheel attached to every wheel.
 In the demonstrated attack, the authors introduced a malicious actuator that produces another magnetic field that disrupts the original field produced by the wheel speed sensor.
 This additional field results in inaccurate speed measurements received by the ABS ECU.
 The authors also demonstrated a spoofing attack that allows attackers to inject incorrect speed measures and spoof the ABS ECU.

 VI.
-SECURITY CONTROLS/SOLUTIONS
+SECURITY CONTROLS